CodyDegraffeNiles/Cacophony/README.md

-# README
+# Cacophony

 -----

-Cacophony is a full-stack clone of text-portion of Discord, the popular messaging application.
+Cacophony is a full-stack clone of the text-portion of Discord, the popular messaging application.
 Cacophony allows a user to make an account or sign in with an existing one in order to live message other users both in servers' channels as well as direct messagining.
 A user can either create their own server or join an existing public server to start messaging right away.
-While memebers of a server can live chat, with both editing and deleting functionality, a server's owner can also create channels and edit them to give those messages a place to live.
-Furthermore, a user can add any user who is part of a server with them to begin live direct messaging them.
+While memebers of a server can live chat, with both editing and deleting functionality, a server's owner can also create/edit channels to give server messages a place to live.
+Furthermore, a user can live direct message any other user who shares a server with them

 [See what all the Cacophony is about!] (https://cacophony-1.herokuapp.com/#/)

-Cacophony achieves its functionality through the use of React, Redux, and Javascript on the front end with a Ruby on Rails backend supported by a Postgres Database to give the user a seemless communication experince.
+Cacophony achieves its functionality through the use of React, Redux, and Javascript on the frontend with a Ruby on Rails backend connected with a Postgres Database to give the user a seemless communication experince.
 To provide the live messaging services, Cacophony utilizes Rail's Action Cables in combination with Redis.